vas0011/cse15l-lab-reports/lab2.md

     }
 }
 ```
-# Screenshots
+## Screenshots
 ![Image](addmessage1.png)
 1. Which methods in your code are called?
+The main method is called when ChatServer is run.
+The method handlerRequest is also run.

-2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+3. What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+The main method takes the port number as an arguement and if no arguement is typed in "Missing port number!
+Try any number between 1024 to 49151" is printed.

-3. How do the values of any relevant fields of the class change from this specific request?
+4. How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 ![Image](addmessage2.png)
 1. Which methods in your code are called?